-- Sales to external wholesale customers
+- Sales to external wholesale customers.

-- and internal sales from our wholesale operations to our Direct to Consumer operations, which are charged at prices that are comparable to prices charged to external wholesale customers.
+- And internal sales from our wholesale operations to our Direct to Consumer operations, which are charged at prices that are comparable to prices charged to external wholesale customers.

-Nike spending on demand creation
+Nike spending on-demand creation

-How does Nike record demand creation?
+How does it work?
+Nike explained:

 The Company records demand creation expense for these amounts when the endorser achieves the specific goal.
 Certain contracts provide for variable payments based upon endorsers maintaining a level of performance in their sport over an extended period of time (e.g., maintaining a specified ranking in a sport for a year).
 When the Company determines payments are probable, the amounts are reported in Demand creation expense ratably over the contract period based on the Company’s best estimate of the endorser’s performance.

-Yet the extent that actual payments to the endorser differ from the Company’s estimate due to changes in the endorser’s performance, increased or decreased demand creation expense may be recorded in a future period.
+Yet the extent that actual payments to the endorser differ from the Company’s estimate due to changes in the endorser’s performance, and increased or decreased demand creation expense may be recorded in a future period.

 Other contracts provide for royalty payments to endorsers based upon a predetermined percent of sales of particular products.